wp-plugins/cm-ad-changer/readme.txt

 * [CM Super ToolTip Glossary](http://wordpress.org/extend/plugins/enhanced-tooltipglossary/) - Easily creates a Glossary, Encyclopaedia or Dictionary of your website's terms and shows them as a tooltip in posts and pages when hovering.
 With many more powerful features.
 * [CM Download Manager](http://wordpress.org/extend/plugins/cm-download-manager) - Allows users to upload, manage, track and support documents or files in a download directory listing database for others to contribute, use and comment upon.
 * [CM Answers](http://wordpress.org/extend/plugins/cm-answers/) - Allows users to post questions and answers (Q&A) in a Stack-overflow style community forum which is easy to use, customize and install.
 Comes with Social integration Shortcodes.
+* [CM MicroPayments](https://plugins.cminds.com/cm-micropayment-platform/) - Adds the in-site support for your own "virtual currency".
+The purpose of this plugin is to allow in-site transactions without the necessity of processing the external payments each time (quicker & easier).
+Developers can use it as a platform to integrate with their own plugins.
+* [CM Video Tutorials](https://wordpress.org/plugins/cm-plugins-video-tutorials/) - Video Tutorials showing how to use WordPress and CM Plugins like Q&A Discussion Forum, Glossary, Download Manager, Ad Changer and more.
+* [CM OnBoarding](https://wordpress.org/plugins/cm-onboarding/) - Superb Guidance tool which improves the online experience and the user satisfaction.

 == Installation ==